Adrianowiedmann/sistemasDeInformacoesDistribuidos/README.md

 About this repository:
-- Distributed Information Systems repository (Sistemas de Informação Distribuído);
+- Distributed Information Systems repository (Sistemas de Informação Distribuídos);
 - Discpline from University of Brasília.